 Hazardous Materials Endorsement - You must have a CDL with a Hazardous Materials Endorsement before driving vehicles carrying hazardous materials that require placards.
-You must pass a written exam about the regulations and requirements to get this endorsement.
+You must pass a security background check and a written exam about the regulations and requirements to get this endorsement.